List of Marthandavarma characters

-The following is a list of characters from Marthandavarma, the 1891 historical novel by C. V. Raman Pillai; as well as its allusions to personalities from legends, history, and real life.
+The following is a list of characters from Marthandavarma, the 1891 historical novel by C. V. Raman Pillai.
+It also includes references to personalities from legends, history, and real life.

 Lead Characters

 Marthanda Varma (Prince)

-Marthanda Varma is also mentioned as Yuvarajavu (Prince).
-Marthanda Varma is described as a young man between 20 and 25 years of age with a heroic attire.
-He is the rightful heir to the throne after the period of king Rama Varma.
-He is generous towards the conspirators and shows unwillingness to take strict action against them as suggested by Ramayyan.
-He often disguises himself to evade the attackers.
-He shows great respect to Subhadra's words, pertains to which he releases Kudamon Pillai from detention, once he becomes the king.
+Marthanda Varma is also referred to as Yuvarajavu (Prince).
+He is depicted as a young man, aged between 20 and 25 years, with a heroic appearance.
+As the rightful heir to the throne following the reign of King Rama Varma, he is known for his generosity, even towards conspirators, and his reluctance to impose harsh punishments, as advised by Ramayyan.
+To escape his attackers, he often adopts disguises.
+He holds Subhadra's words in high regard, which leads him to release Kudamon Pillai from detention upon ascending the throne.